kayambi/CitiBike-with-Tableau/README.md

 ## Considerations

-Remember, the people reading your analysis will NOT be data analysts.
-Your audience will be city officials, public administrators, and heads of New York City departments.
-Your data and analysis needs to be presented in a way that is focused concise, easy-to-understand, and visually compelling.
-Your visualizations should be colorful enough to be included in press releases, and your analysis should be thoughtful enough for dictating programmatic changes.
+We have to keep in mind that the people reading analysis will NOT be data analysts.
+The audience should city officials, public administrators, and heads of New York City departments.
+The data and analysis needs to be presented in a way that is focused concise, easy-to-understand, and visually compelling.
+Our visualizations should be colorful enough to be included in press releases, and our analysis should be thoughtful enough for dictating programmatic changes.

 ## Assessment